Logan Beirne: Career

 Beirne is Chief Legal Officer of Strive Asset Management.
-He formerly served as Chief Executive Officer of Matterhorn Transactions, which provided data analytics to thousands of law firms across the US, Canada, and UK.
+He formerly was Chief Executive Officer of Matterhorn Transactions, which provided data analytics to thousands of law firms across the US, Canada, and UK.
 Beirne successfully sold the company to DealPulse, Inc., an artificial intelligence company, in 2023.

 Beirne is a faculty fellow at Yale Law School.
 He teaches Ethics in Markets, Financial Markets and Corporate Law at Yale.
 He teaches a legal clinic with Jonathan R. Macey and Greg Fleming (businessman).
 Beirne has invested in and co-founded a museum systems company called Collection Harbor and a music software business called Artusi.

 After his Fulbright Fellowship at Queen's University, Beirne worked for the private equity arm of GE Capital before entering Yale Law School.
 While Beirne was still attending law school, he was a summer associate at the law firm Sullivan and Cromwell, and subsequently worked as an attorney there after graduation.
 He was also an investment banker at J.P.
 Morgan & Co.

 Beirne is a professional public speaker who has given speeches across the U.S. and appeared on numerous news programs.

 His debut book, Blood of Tyrants: George Washington, the Forging of the Presidency, began as his thesis at Yale Law School.
 He is represented by literary agents Writers Reps.
 While doing research for the book, he discovered letters written by Washington in his ancestors' house.